Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Decomposition of a unicellular map

+A labeling that satisfies all these conditions but the first is called \emph{almost decent}.
+Note that the corner labeling of a well-labeled map is always a decent labeling, but the notion of decent labeling is more general because the label $\lambda(\vec\cc)$ might be different from $\lambda(\vec\theta_m(\vec\cc))$ for $\vec\cc \in {}^t\vec{\mathbf{C}}^e_l$, which is not allowed for the corner labeling.

-A \emph{labeled scheme} $l$ is a bud-rooted unbalanced scheme (that is $l^\circ$ is a scheme) decorated with a decent labeling.
-Note that a decent labeling does not necessarily satisfy $\lambda(\theta_l(\vec c))=\lambda(c)$ for $\vec c \in {}^t\vec{\mathbf{C}}^e_l$, so that it may not coincide with the corner labeling.
+A \emph{labeled scheme} $l$ is a bud-rooted unbalanced scheme (that is the interior map $l^\circ$ is a scheme and the numbers of leaves and buds in $l$ are not required to be the same) decorated with a decent labeling.
+Note that a decent labeling may not coincide with the corner labeling as we already remarked in the previous paragraph.
 However, this decorative labeling overrides the usual canonical corner labeling, so that we simply denote it $\lambda_l$ and sometimes refer to it as the corner labeling.
-The set of labeled schemes on a surface $\mathcal{S}$ is denoted $\mathcal{L}_\mathcal{S}$.
+The set of labeled schemes of $\mathbb{S}$ is denoted $\mathcal{L}_\mathbb{S}$.

 A \emph{scheme-rooted} core is a bud-rooted core whose root vertex is a scheme vertex.
 Let $c$ be a scheme-rooted core.
-The \emph{scheme of $c$} is the labeled scheme $s(c)\in\mathcal{L}_\mathcal{S}$ defined as the interior scheme of $c$, with the same root corner, and the same corner labels.
+The \emph{scheme of $c$} is the labeled scheme $s(c)\in\mathcal{L}_\mathbb{S}$ defined as the interior scheme of $c$, with the same root corner, and the same corner labels.
 Since $c$ is scheme-rooted, in a tour of its face starting from the root, each side of a branch is visited all at once.
 By consequence, the root order of corners of $s(c)$ coincide in $s(c)$ and in $c$, and the corner labeling of $s(c)$ is decent.
-This confirms that $s(c)$ do belong to $\mathcal{L}_\mathcal{S}$.
+This confirms that $s(c)$ do belong to $\mathcal{L}_\mathbb{S}$.
 See \cref{subfig:scheme} which illustrates the scheme of the scheme-rooted core $c$ from \cref{subfig:coreRerooted}.